fffjacquier/notes-app/README.md

 ## TODOs

-1. make New page
-2. add tests
+1. add tests
-3. what happen when you remove all notes by default?
+2. what happen when you remove all notes by default?
-4. nprogress when saving?
+3. nprogress when saving?
+4. delete note, delete folder feature
-5. add dynamic menus to remvoe/add folder notes
+5. add dynamic menus
-6. add date at top of note
-7. add sort for notes in current folder
+6. add sort for notes in current folder

 •• Done